Skip to main content

 What Governs Hormonal Flow?

-Your is a sophisticated communication network.
+Your endocrine system is a sophisticated communication network.
 Hormones are the chemical messengers, and your genes provide the instructions for how these messages are created, sent, received, and decommissioned.
 Estrogen, for instance, does not follow a single, simple path.
 Its metabolism is a complex, multi-step process managed by a team of enzymes, each coded by a specific gene.

 A genetic variation in any one of these genes can alter the pace of this process, influencing how much estrogen remains active in your system and for how long.
 This biological individuality is why a diet rich in certain plant compounds might be profoundly beneficial for one person’s hormonal health, while having a negligible effect on another’s.